DHINESHRAJ007/Chatbot/README.md

 # Chatbot
+This chatbot assists in making eco-friendly travel plans.
-This is basic chatbot built using - Streamlit app for the UI, FastAPI for the backend, and LangGraph to manage the conversation flow.
+It is built using - Streamlit app for the UI, FastAPI for the backend, and LangGraph to manage the conversation flow.